TENT: Theatre Entrepreneurs' Network and Training Program

 WHAT TO EXPECT FROM TENT

-TENT 2023 took place on Zoom and in person.
-There were 2-3 Zoom sessions on weekday evenings and one 8 Hour Saturday per week from June 24th to July 16th.
-The time commitment was 14-20 hours a week.
-All participants were required to attend all sessions unless previous arrangements are made with the TENT program director.
-Due to time commitment and scheduling, if you are participating in the 2023 Toronto Fringe Festival we do not recommend that you also participate in TENT 2023, please reach out to the program director if you would like to discuss this recommendation.
+All participants are required to attend all sessions unless previous arrangements are made with the TENT program director.
+Due to time commitment and scheduling, if you are participating in the 2024 Toronto Fringe Festival we do not recommend that you also participate in TENT 2024, please reach out to the program director if you would like to discuss this recommendation.

-We are accepted 14 participants for the program.
-This year’s TENT included:
+We are seeking 10 participants for the program.

 ASL interpretation is available upon request for TENT programming (and interviews).
 Live captioning will be provided for zoom meetings.
 The program can be made accessible for artists who are blind or low vision in mind (workshops that don't rely on visual aids, materials that are screen-reader compatible, and incorporating group practices such as providing visual descriptions and stating our names when speaking).
 The Fringe is committed to accommodating and embracing different learning styles and cognitive needs; there will be on-going communication throughout the design and delivery of TENT to support all participants in gaining meaningful training.

-Please email Tanya (she/her) at tent(at)fringetoronto.com with any questions.
+Please email Tanya (she/her) at tent@fringetoronto.com with any questions.

 All applicants will be notified as to whether or not they’ve received an interview, and for interviewed applicants, whether or not they’ve been selected for 2024 TENT.